shadow-robot/aurora/README.md

 ## Test creation ##

 Create test case for both docker in ansible/playbooks/molecule_docker/molecule folder and for AWS EC2 in ansible/playbooks/molecule_ec2/molecule folder.
-For additional molecule_docker tests, copy the folder structure from other tests and modify the python .py file in tests folder.For additional molecule_ec2 tests, copy the folder structure of another EC2 test and modify the molecule.yml file inside.
+For additional molecule_docker tests, copy the folder structure from other tests and modify the .py, playbook.yml and molecule.yml files in tests folder.For additional molecule_ec2 tests, copy the folder structure of another EC2 test and modify the molecule.yml file inside.
 The EC2 tests just run the same tests as the Docker tests, but they do it in AWS EC2, using virtual machines, not Docker.

 ## Testing with molecule_docker ##